DevMark006/DevMark006/README.md

 ###

 <h3 align="center">I'm a Information Technology Graduate pursuing web development.
-I like to learn and create projects on my free time also to boost my
+I like to learn and create projects on my free time and also to boost my
 learning development.
 I'm focused on back-end development rather than front-end because I'm not good at design but can do simple UI myself.
 My passion is building a robust and scalable web application and soon hoping to start my own start-up company. </p>